At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 On this article of 7 Best Time Tracker Software, Time Doctor is listed first:

-Since this post has started ranking number one in google for best time tracker software, it’s driven between 250-400 visitors per month to our site (about 10% of that traffic converts to leads.)
+Since this post has started ranking number one in google for best time tracker software, it’s driven between 250-400 visitors per month to our site (about 10% of that organic traffic converts to leads.)

 5